Daniel: Chapter 2

 - The sovereignty of rulers declines with each succeeding kingdom

-- The strength of each kingdom is lesser than its predecessor
+- The strength of each successive kingdom is less than its predecessor

 - The arms of silver and legs of iron represent divided or multi-rulers